jim-collier/x9git/README.md

 - This makes giving Gitsby a "tryout" cheap and easy - you don't need to commit to anything.
 (No pun intended.)

-- For large projects, you may still need to use bare Git (and/or some other wrapper) to resolve some sticky situations that Gitsby purposely doesn't try to tackle (and almost certainly didn't create), in order to "keep-it-simple" and "do-one-thing-well".
+- For large projects, you may still need bare Git (and/or some other wrapper) to resolve sticky situations that Gitsby purposely doesn't try to tackle - and almost certainly didn't create.
+Leaving them alone is what "keep-it-simple" and "do-one-thing-well" cost.

 👉 Gitsby works against any Git remote, GitHub and GitLab included.
 The exceptions are the `pr` commands and `repo create`, which go through [gh](https://github.com/cli/cli) and are therefore GitHub-only.
 Everything else is remote-agnostic.

-> Note: [GitButler](https://gitbutler.com/) is *not* interchangeable with Git, Gitsby, gh, LazyGit, and/or Tig.
-While a great tool and a cool idea, it manages its own metadata - that inherently doesn't mix well with other git-based tools that moves `HEAD` or rewrites history.
+> Note: [GitButler](https://gitbutler.com/) is *not* interchangeable with Git, Gitsby, gh, Lazygit, and/or Tig.
+While a great tool and a cool idea, it manages its own metadata - that inherently doesn't mix well with other git-based tools that move `HEAD` or rewrite history.
 It's worth a look and a try - but to be safe, give it a dedicated trial on a small personal repo, without mixing in other tools.

 ## General attributes